azmul/docker-step-by-step/README.md

 ##### To build an image with a tag follow the below command
 #### Command: *docker build -t <docker_id/><repo/project_name:latest>  .*
 #### Example: *docker build -t azmul/redis:latest .*

+## Project outline making a real project
+##### Now we will make a nodejs web app into a docker container and will run from a browser.

+#### Steps are
+> 1. Create nodejs web app

+> 2. Create a Dockerfile

+> 3. Build image from Dockerfile

+>4.
+Run image from container

+> 5. Connect to web app from a container